Using LinkedIn for Sales

 There’s nothing wrong in my book with calling, leaving the right voicemail message followed by an email and a request to connect on LinkedIn.

-If, however, your voicemail and email message was like a typical sales message (all about them and very little of WHATS IN IT FOR THE PROSPECT) then no matter how long you wait, the prospect will not see any reason to connect with you on LinkedIn.
+If your voicemail and email message were like a typical sales message (all about them and very little of WHATS IN IT FOR THE PROSPECT), no matter how long you wait, the prospect will not see any reason to connect with you on LinkedIn.

-Before LinkedIn & Twitter, salespeople were left with making repeat calls and or mailing hand written notes.
+Before LinkedIn & Twitter, salespeople were left with making repeat calls and or mailing handwritten notes.
 The last thing you want to do is become viewed as a stalker.
-So make sure you have a system that once you call, leave a voicemail message, send an email and a LinkedIn connection request, that you have a plan moving forward that will accomplish two things:
+So make sure you have a system that once you call, leave a voicemail message, send an email and a LinkedIn connection request, you have a plan moving forward that will accomplish two things:

 - Get results while ensuring you don’t become a pest to your prospect;

-- Allows you to make sure you have time for continued prospecting.
+- It allows you to make sure you have time for continued prospecting.

 DAY ONE: Call, voicemail, email, LinkedIn request